U54Bioinformatics/PhylinSic_Project/README.md

-CellRanger, filter for cells based on read depth, mitochondria, droplet analysis, etc.)  The names of the cells should be in the format \<sample\>_\<barcode\>, where the \<sample\> should match the name of a sample analyze by CellRanger.
+CellRanger, filter for cells based on read depth, mitochondria, droplet analysis, etc.)  The names of the cells should be in the format \<sample\>_\<barcode\>, where the \<sample\> should match the name of a sample processed by CellRanger.
 The "Outgroup" and "Category" columns are optional (you may leave them out of the file), but can provide extra information that is used when interpreting the phylogenies.
 "Outgroup" is used to indicate (with "yes" or "no") which cells comprise the outgroup (e.g. the non-cancer cells in a tumor).
 "Category" can be filled with some grouping of cells